Tinea versicolor is a fungal infection of the topmost layer of the skin that causes scaly, discolored patches.

 Ubashiri wa Tinea Versicolor

-The skin may not regain its normal pigmentation for many months or years after the infection is gone.
+The skin may not regain its normal pigmentation for many months to years after the infection is gone.

-Tinea versicolor commonly comes back after successful treatment because the yeast that causes it normally lives on the skin.
+Tinea versicolor commonly returns after successful treatment because the yeast that causes it normally lives on the skin.